benroywillis/Cyclebite/README.md

 * [spdlog](https://github.com/gabime/spdlog)v1.3.0
 * [indicators](https://github.com/)vDec 18, 2019

-The current development version of TraceAtlas uses LLVM9.0.1 to both link against and build its source code.
+The current development version of Cyclebite uses LLVM9.0.1 to both link against and build its source code.
 It is recommended that you use the same version for your own development.
 YOU MUST USE THE SAME INSTALL OF LLVM TO BOTH COMPILE THE REPOSITORY AND LINK THE REPOSITORY AGAINST.
 This is to ensure that the legacy LLVM passes will have all their symbols defined when running opt passes.

 ### VCPKG
-A long time ago, [vcpkg](https://github.com/microsoft/vcpkg) was used to build the dependencies of this repository, and specific things relating to this package manager were injected into the CMake build flow and source code of TraceAtlas.
-For the sake of simplicity and convenience, it is recommended to use vcpkg to install the dependencies, then use their cmake toolchain file to import them into the TraceAtlas buildflow.
+A long time ago, [vcpkg](https://github.com/microsoft/vcpkg) was used to build the dependencies of this repository, and specific things relating to this package manager were injected into the CMake build flow and source code of Cyclebite.
+For the sake of simplicity and convenience, it is recommended to use vcpkg to install the dependencies, then use their cmake toolchain file to import them into the Cyclebite buildflow.

 Installing, bootstrapping and installing packages using vcpkg has been heavily refined to make it pretty easy to use.
 Simply clone their repository and run the bootstrap script.
 After this, install four dependencies using the vcpkg binary:
 `./vcpkg install zlib`